Equality and Diversity

 Equality Objective One – Staff and Student Data

-By July 2016, staff will be encouraged to input their data via the self-service module on the HR Database (iTrent), with confidentiality assured and follow up conversations with staff who “prefer not to say” to understand this.
-Currently, this category for all protected characteristics is approximately 46% – which is seen to be attributed to data collection, particularly for staff who were TUPE’d into the College in 2015.
-However, by July 2016, it is aimed that this is reduced to 20% with a further reduction to 10% by July 2017.
+Staff are encouraged to input their data via the self-service module on the HR database (iTrent), with confidentiality assured and follow up conversations with staff who “prefer not to say” to understand this.
+Currently this category for all protected characteristics is 14% (July 2017).
+It is aimed that this is reduced to 10% by July 2019.

-The College recognises that students may not want to disclose this information on their arrival at the College, so opportunities will be provided during 1-1 sessions with tutors and performance managers at the start of the academic year for these conversations to take place.
-These systems will be reviewed ahead of the September 2017 intake.
+The College recognises that students may not want to disclose this information on their arrival at the College, so opportunities will be provided during 1:1 sessions with tutors and Student Performance Managers at the start of the academic year for these conversations to take place.
+These systems were reviewed ahead of the September 2017 intake and found to be effective in discussions.
+Measures will be reviewed annually.

 Equality Objective Two – Staff and Student Voice